Louisville vs. Air Force First Responder Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

+- Louisville's games this season have gone over 55.5 points five of 11 times.

-- Louisville and its opponents have gone over the current 55.5-point total in five of 11 games (45.5%) this season.
+- Air Force's games have gone over 55.5 points in four of 11 chances this season.

+- The combined points per game average of the two teams, 62.9, is 7.4 points above Tuesday's over/under.

 Louisville Stats and Trends

-- Louisville has played 12 games, with six wins against the spread.
+- Louisville has six wins against the spread in 12 games this year.

-- This season, the Cardinals have an against the spread record of 3-3 in their six games as a favorite of 1.5 points or more.
+- The Cardinals have an against the spread record of 3-3 in their six games as a favorite of 1.5 points or more so far this season.

 - Louisville's games this year have gone over the total in five out of 11 opportunities (45.5%).

-- Louisville is 6-4 against the spread and 6-5 overall in games when it scores more than 19.1 points.
+- Louisville is 6-4 against the spread and 6-5 overall this season when the team puts up more than 19.1 points.

-- Louisville is 6-5 against the spread and 6-6 overall when the team picks up more than 288.2 yards.
+- In games that Louisville picks up over 288.2 yards, the team is 6-5 against the spread and 6-6 overall.

-- The Cardinals have turned the ball over 13 times this season, three fewer than the Falcons have forced (16).

 - Find the latest spread and moneyline odds for Louisville at SISportsbook.